ykvasiuk/qmlfast/readme.md

 # qmlfast
 A fast and efficient implementation of the multi-field [QML](https://arxiv.org/abs/astro-ph/0012120) estimator.
-A minimalistic example of the main code functionality is in example.ipynb.
+A minimalistic example of the main code functionality is in [example.ipynb](example.ipynb).
 To configure the environment:

 ```bash
 conda env create -f env.yml -n qmlenv
 ```

 ## Credits
 The theoretical foundations of the code is based on [arxiv:astro-ph/9611174](https://arxiv.org/abs/astro-ph/9611174) and implemented according to [arxiv to our qml paper].
 Python librabries [numba](https://numba.pydata.org/) and [opt_einsum](https://optimized-einsum.readthedocs.io/en/stable/) are used for optimization.
 This code is designed to interact with 2-dimensional field in [Healpix](https://healpix.sourceforge.io/) projection.
-Works that involves the usage of the code should cite [arxiv to our qml paper] for reference.
+Works that involve the usage of the code should cite [arxiv to our qml paper] for reference.

 ## Basic Usage
 ### Prepare the Input